 - What might the ancient Egyptians, and other cultural groups, have done to be more accurate in their plans?
 (Some students might suggest trigonometry)

-Show further slides of PowerPoint One to share the story of Thales’ attempt to measure the height of the great pyramid using its shadow.
-It is likely that Thales used a 45°, 45°, 90° triangle so the shadow was the same length as the height of pole and pyramid respectively.
+- Show further slides of PowerPoint One to share the story of Thales’ attempt to measure the height of the great pyramid using its shadow.
+It is likely that Thales used a 45°, 45°, 90° triangle, meaning the shadow was the same length as the height of pole and pyramid respectively.
 The story is richer if he used a non-isosceles triangle as depicted in PowerPoint One.

 - How might Thales use shadow length?